FabioDanille/FabioDanille/README.md

 📚 Schooling: Bachelor of 'Laws' at UNIVALI;
               Technologist of 'Systems Analysis and Development' at UNIAVAN;
 📍 Living: Porto, Porto - Portugal;
-💼 Work: Senior Business Automation Consultant/RPA Developer at @Devoteam; 📧 Contact: fabiodanille@hotmail.com
+💼 Work: Senior RPA Developer/Business Automation Consultant at @Devoteam; 📧 Contact: fabiodanille@hotmail.com

 “You are never too old to set another goal or to dream a new dream.”